What is ANA Blue Base?

 — Could you tell us about the concept of the ABB tour?

-The concept of the ABB tour is“Introduce training facilities through the active employees of the ANA Group!
+“Introduce training facilities through the active employees of the ANA Group!
 See and learn what goes on behind the scenes of making air travel safe and secure, and then fly!”

 For ANA, who are involved in the air transportation business, safety is the foundation of our management.
 We hope that you will experience the spirit of the ANA Group’s employees, who are committed to maintaining safety and further improving service and quality under our motto of “Anshin (peace of mind), Attaka (heartwarming), and Akaruku-genki (cheerful and energetic).”
 We would like you to board ANA flights with greater peace of mind afterwards.